 -

-After the party at Ryutan and Engakuji Temple
+After the banquet, at Ryutan and Enkakuji Temple

 -